BIOLOGY FOR LIFE

 Scatterplots and Line Graphs with a NON-LINEAR but MONOTONIC relationship:

-You created a scatter plot OR you graphed the mean with standard deviation bars using a line graph because your manipulated variable was quantitative.
-You added a NON-LINEAR trendline and the data is MONOTONIC (meaning, X and Y have a consistent relationship, positive, negative or inverse).
+A scatter plot OR a line graph showing the mean with standard deviation bars should be created when the manipulated variable is quantitative.
+A NON-LINEAR trendline should be added when the data is MONOTONIC (meaning X and Y have a consistent relationship, positive, negative or inverse).
 Spearman's Rank Correlation is a measure of correlation for data that is non-linear.
 It assesses how well the relationship between two variables can be described using a monotonic function.

 Picture